Buying a ski property in France FAQs

 What is the purchase process for buying property in France?

-• The French property buying process involves several steps, including signing a preliminary agreement (compromis de vente), paying a deposit, and completing the purchase with the help of a notary who handles the legal formalities.
-When you buy off-plan, you start making payments only when the financial guarantee is in place (GFA), which needs to be subscribed by the developer to guarantee the full completion.
+The French property buying process involves several steps, including signing a preliminary agreement (compromis de vente), paying a deposit, and completing the purchase with the help of a notary who handles the legal formalities.

-• With new-builds in France, you pay in stages according to the construction advancement until delivery.
-Main stages are foundation (30), watertight or roof stage (70%).
+When you buy off-plan, you start making payments only when the financial guarantee is in place (GFA), which must be subscribed by the developer to guarantee full completion.
+With new-builds in France, you pay in stages according to construction advancement until delivery.
+Main stages are foundation (30% payment) and watertight or roof stage (70% payment).

 What are the purchase costs when buying property in France?

-• Purchasing property in France involves several fees, including notary fees (approximately 7-8% of the property price), stamp duty and registration taxes.
+Purchasing property in France involves several fees, including notary fees (approximately 7-8% of the property price), stamp duty, and registration taxes.
 For new-build ski properties, this is reduced to 2-3% of the property amount.
 If you take out a French mortgage, there is an extra 1% in duties to pay.

 What construction guarantees are there?

-• In France, new builds come with a ten-year warranty covering any significant defects or structural issues.
+In France, new builds come with a ten-year warranty covering any significant defects or structural issues.
 Developers also provide a two-year warranty on internal elements like doors and windows.

 Can a foreigner get a mortgage to buy property in France?

-• Yes, non-residents can secure mortgages for French properties.
+Yes, non-residents can secure mortgages for French properties.
 French banks may lend up to 70-80% of the property value to qualified buyers, with loan terms usually up to 25 years.

 What are the benefits for EU citizens of buying a property in France in the name of a company?

-• Purchasing through a company can facilitate shared ownership and potentially offer tax benefits, particularly in terms of inheritance and wealth tax planning.
+Purchasing through a company can facilitate shared ownership and potentially offer tax benefits, particularly in terms of inheritance and wealth tax planning.
 It can, however, be more costly to run.

 How much can I expect to receive in rental income?